lucaspiller/sociable/readme.txt

 More info:

-* More info on [Sociable](http://yoast.com/wordpress/sociable/), with info on how to add sites to it, and how to integrate it into your WordPress in other ways.
+* More info on [Sociable](http://www.blogplay.com/plugin), with info on how to add sites to it, and how to integrate it into your WordPress in other ways.
-* Check out the other [Wordpress plugins](http://yoast.com/wordpress/) by the same author, and read his blog: [Yoast](http://yoast.com).
++ For an update log follow [@blogplaycom](http://www.twitter.com/blogplaycom)

 == Screenshots ==

 1. The Sociable backend, easily select sites and drag & drop to change the order of appearance.
 2. Sociable with its default styling.
-3. Sociable in use on [Yoast.com](http://yoast.com/), with the custom image options and its own styling.

 == Changelog ==